Updated May 2023

 - Student must be considered in good standing** with their school/college and the Office of Student Conflict Resolution during the semester in which they are participating in intake or recruitment.

-- Student must have completed the Fraternity & Sorority Life Educational Module online and received a 100% score on the final quiz
+- Student must have completed the Fraternity & Sorority Life Educational Module and the Impact Training module online and received a 100% score on the final quizzes.

 *Please note that councils and chapters may have additional eligibility requirements.

 ** For the purposes of Fraternity & Sorority intake and recruitment, "good standing" is defined as when a student is not on academic probation per their school/college OR Disciplinary Probation as defined by Section VII.B of the Statement of Student Rights and Responsibilities.

 For information on joining an affiliated organization, see the Join Us page

 These criteria shifted in 2023.
 For information on the change, visit "UM Announces Updates to Fraternity & Sorority Life Institutional Eligibility for Fall 2023"

 Recruitment and intake will occur during both semesters.
 Chapters and councils have determined the timelines that meet their needs.
 Visit the “"Join Us" page to learn more about recruitment and intake.

 How does a student verify they met the criteria to participate in a recruitment or intake process?